Research

 The rising degree of economic uncertainty among households is reflected by the recent downturn in The Conference Board’s Consumer Confidence Index.
 This measure of consumer sentiment declined for the fourth consecutive month in March – settling at its lowest level since January 2021.
 The expectations component of the index, which measures consumers’ short-term outlook for income, business, and labor market conditions, fell to its lowest point in 12 years.

 Although job growth was uneven in recent months, employers continued to expand payrolls at a moderate pace.
-The economy added an average of 200,000 jobs during the last 3 months, which is slightly above the average monthly pace of job growth during 2025.
+The economy added an average of 152,000 jobs during the last 3 months, which is only slightly below the average monthly rate of job growth during 2024.

 Wage growth is slowing

 Although job growth remains positive, wage gains are down from their strong pandemic-era growth rates.
-Average hourly earnings of private sector employees increased 4.0% between February 2024 and February 2025.
-That was nearly 2 percentage points below the strong gains posted during 2022, but still remained above the 3.3% average gain during 2019.
+Average hourly earnings of private sector employees increased 3.8% between March 2024 and March 2025.
+That was 2 percentage points below the strong gains posted during 2022, but still remained above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels